dnsimple/dnsimple-support/content/articles/ssl-certificates-email-validation.markdown

 ---

-The **email-based certificate validation** is the most common certificate validation mechanism used by Certification Authorities in case of [domain-validated certificate orders](/articles/ssl-certificates-types/#ssl-certificates-by-validation-level).
+**Email-based certificate validation** is the most common certificate validation mechanism used by Certificate Authorities in case of [domain-validated certificate orders](/articles/ssl-certificates-types/#ssl-certificates-by-validation-level).

-The goal of the validation is to verify the authenticity of a certificate order before issuing a new certificate.
+The goal of validation is to ensure the authenticity of a certificate order before issuing a new certificate.
 Specifically, before issuing the certificate, the Certificate Authority must be sure the domain listed in the certificate is registered and someone with admin rights is aware of and approves the certificate request.

-The email validation is a mandatory step performed by the Certification Authority based only on publicly accessible information.
+The validation email is a mandatory step performed by the Certification Authority based only on publicly accessible information.

 ## The process